cnp3/ebook/protocols/tcp.rst

 ..
 The figure below provides a distribution of the packet sizes measured on a link.
 It shows a three-modal distribution of the packet size.
 50% of the packets contain pure TCP acknowledgments and occupy 40 bytes.
 About 20% of the packets contain about 500 bytes [#fmss500]_ of user data and 12% of the packets contain 1460 bytes of user data.
 However, most of the user data is transported in large packets.
 This packet size distribution has implications on the design of routers as we discuss in the next chapter.

-`Recent measurements <http://www.caida.org/research/traffic-analysis/pkt_size_distribution/graphs.xml>`_ indicate that these packet size distributions are still valid in today's Internet, although the packet distribution tends to become bimodal with small packets corresponding to TCP pure acknowledgments and large 1440-bytes packets carrying most of the user data [SMASU2012]_.
+`Recent measurements <http://www.caida.org/research/traffic-analysis/pkt_size_distribution/graphs.xml>`_ indicate that these packet size distributions are still valid in today's Internet, although the packet distribution tends to become bi-modal with small packets corresponding to TCP pure acknowledgments and large 1440-bytes packets carrying most of the user data [SMASU2012]_.